-If you’re new to MasterFile, we suggest you have a quick look at our short ‘MasterFile Quick Start Concepts and Tutorial videos or see the Getting Started section of our knowledgebase here, to learn how to perform the actual tasks in MasterFile.
+If you’re new to MasterFile, we suggest you have a quick look at our short Quick Start Concepts and Tutorial videos or see the Getting Started section of our knowledgebase here, to learn how to perform the actual tasks in MasterFile.

 We also recommend reading the post Getting started right with MasterFile which sets out a simple six step process to start using MasterFile’s fact management system in litigation or research.

 Basic strategies – an overview

 - Use Express Load’s Batch Load Mode to rapidly load documents.
 Omitted or missing required information (document date, type and author, etc. in the red section of document profiles) is flagged for easy identification.

 - Use MasterFile’s Global Replace, Global Add/Remove and Power Assist Revision maintenance utilities to quickly revise and complete any missing meta-data from document profiles.

 - To load documents with profile information: